MariosVasileiou/EDUV/README.md

 ### 3D printing assembly
 ![image](https://user-images.githubusercontent.com/52425561/235318469-4da21b79-37d3-4763-8012-aac5c1a00c6b.png)
-To fix the motors on the side parts (P1 & P3) 4 screws must be screwed on the holes inside the 2 cylinders
+To fix the motors on the side parts (P1 & P3) 4 screws must be screwed on the holes inside the 2 cylinders.

 ![image](https://user-images.githubusercontent.com/52425561/235317876-f23c88f2-22c9-4229-ad01-d5564f05a7b6.png)
-To asseble the vehicle, 16 screws must be screwed into the 16 holes at the top and bottom of the parts P1 and P3 with the part P2
+To asseble the vehicle, 16 screws must be screwed into the 16 holes at the top and bottom of the parts P1 and P3 with the part P2 .

 ## EDUV Software
-installation
-Testing code
-Testing
+### RPi Installation
+To install the firmware at Raspberry Pi please follow the instactions at the official webpage https://www.raspberrypi.com/documentation/computers/getting-started.html#setting-up-your-raspberry-pi

+### Vehicle's software
+All the libraries needed for the code to be excecuted are preinstalled so you just need to copy the folder Python-code in desktop folder.
+(Further explanation inside the code as comments)

-## Platform Instructions
+## Website Instructions
-Xammp
-ip configurations
+To host the website at the PC Xammp is recommended.
+To install it please follow the instructions at the official webpage https://www.apachefriends.org/download.html
+In order for someone to access the webpage must have your external ip address.
+Please find instructions: https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108
+To access it, write at the url * [your_ip] /EDUVPlatform.php *

 ## Sea testing and Buoyancy